SamBroner/backgrounder/README.md

 ## Background Info

 ### Weather API
 We're using the Dark Sky API to power our forecasts.
+Dark Sky Rocks!

 ### Notes on the Chron job